REGOVAR/Annso/docs/topic_filter_engine.rst

 Purpose of this page is to keep a trace of all technical issues, fixes, decision took regarding the filter engine
  * Features : features that (shall) support (or not) the engine, and why.
- * API : design about the REST Api to query annso database and how result are formated/returned by the server
  * Database schema : design of the database, technical choices, optimisations, ...
- *
+ * Technical points : list of hard point and what have been done